micarmst/vim-spellsync/README.md

 # 🪄 vim-spellsync

-Automatically rebuild Vim spell files from word lists at startup.
-Useful for storing custom word lists in source control.
-It also creates `.gitignore` and `.gitattributes` in the spell directories to exclude binary spell files from Git and uses its union merge driver to avoid conflicts.
+Magically rebuild Vim spell files if word lists are modified outside of Vim.
+One use case would be if word lists are stored in a source control system like Git and shared across multiple computers.
+SpellSync also creates `.gitignore` and `.gitattributes` files in Vim's spell directories to exclude binary spell files and uses its union merge driver to avoid conflicts.

 ## Install